36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Boxwood

-Boxwood grows slowly but steadily, making it ideal for sculpting into shapes.
+Boxwood grows slowly but steadily, making it an ideal choice for sculpting into various shapes and forms.
 Its dense, evergreen foliage adds structure and sophistication to landscapes.
 A favorite for formal gardens, it’s perfect for borders, hedges, and topiaries.
 Boxwood thrives in most conditions with minimal care.
 Its versatility and timeless appeal make it a staple in garden design.
 Whether trimmed or left natural, it creates a polished and elegant look.

 9. False Cypress (Chamaecyparis pisifera)